alsolera/VideoF2B/docs/source/camera-placement.rst

 ##################

 Camera placement is important for capturing quality video of a Stunt flight.
-While it is acceptable to place the camera farther than recommended and capturing the entire flight hemisphere, it is generally preferable to capture as much of the core of maneuver space as possible by placing the camera closer.
-This approach sacrifices the outer edges of the base; but takeoff, level/inverted flight, and landing are not easy to evaluate in video anyway.
+While it is acceptable to place the camera farther than recommended and capturing the entire :term:`flight hemisphere`, it is generally preferable to capture as much of the core of :term:`maneuver` space as possible by placing the camera closer.
+This approach sacrifices the outer edges of the :term:`base`; but takeoff, level/inverted flight, and landing maneuvers are not easy to evaluate in video anyway.
 The other maneuvers should be the primary focus of video recording.

 General Procedure
 -----------------

 #.
-Select a location outside the flight circle upwind of the expected maneuvers.
-This is typically where the
+Select a location outside the :term:`flight circle` upwind of the expected maneuvers.
+This is typically
-   contest judges stand.
+   where the contest judges stand.
 The correct distance of the camera from the center of the circle depends on the focal length of your optical system.
 Details are discussed :ref:`below <cam-distance-calc>`.
 #.
 Deploy your tripod at the selected location.
 Weigh it down if possible so that it remains stable.
 #.
 Mount the camera on the tripod.
 The result video must be in landscape orientation.
 If using a mobile
    device, this means that you must orient the device horizontally.